LiamHoffen/sl-golf-hazard-mgmt/README.md

 https://youtu.be/gfjY8G79MEI

 Modules must be able to support
-- Reading course-owner definitions of hazard areas and drop zone definitions
+- Reading course-owner definitions of hazard areas and drop zone definitions ** complete
-- Compute if ball landed in a hazard and the point where it crossed into that hazard N.B.
+- Compute if ball landed in a hazard and the point where it crossed into that hazard ** complete
-- Compute safe locations from which to play for along the line, 2 club lengths and drop zones
+- Compute safe locations from which to play for along the line, 2 club lengths and drop zones ** complete
-- Must accomodate regions abutting regions, 2-region courses
+- Must accomodate regions abutting regions, 2-region courses ** (must further develop)

 Score cards must:
-- Pass ball flight path to this module
+- Pass ball flight path to this module ** complete
-- Receive info about hazards in play
+- Receive info about hazards in play ** complete
-- Request info for available relief from hazard
+- Request info for available relief from hazard ** complete
-- Allow user to select the type of relief to apply for a hazard
+- Allow user to select the type of relief to apply for a hazard ** complete
-- Allow next shot legally based upon proper use of relief
+- Allow next shot legally based upon proper use of relief ** (in development)

-N.B. - module for computing in hazard area and point of crossing is now coded